ats-lang/ats-lang.github.io/README.md

 ATS is a statically typed programming language originally designed to unify implementation with formal specification.
 It is equipped with a highly expressive type system rooted in the framework Applied Type System, which gives the language its name.
 In particular, both dependent types and linear types are available in ATS.
+Please note that _ATS is not Applied Type System_; the former is a programming langague while the latter is a framework for formulating type systems.

 ## What is ATS good for?
 - ATS can greatly enforce precision in practical programming.